hms-dbmi/scde/vignettes/pagoda.md

-### Preparing data
+## Preparing data

 The analysis starts with a matrix of read counts.
-Here, we use the read count table and cell group annotations from [_Pollen et al._](www.ncbi.nlm.nih.gov/pubmed/25086649) can be loaded using {{data("pollen") call}}.
-Some additional filters are applied:
+Here, we use the read count table and cell group annotations from [_Pollen et al._](www.ncbi.nlm.nih.gov/pubmed/25086649) can be loaded using the `data("pollen")` call.
+Some additional filters are also applied.

 ```r